zed-dz/devconnector3.0/README.md

-# DevConnector 2.0
+# DevConnector 3.0

 > Social network for developers

-This is a MERN stack application from the "MERN Stack Front To Back" course on [Udemy](https://www.udemy.com/mern-stack-front-to-back/?couponCode=TRAVERSYMEDIA).
-It is a small social network app that includes authentication, profiles and forum posts.
+This is a small social network app that includes authentication, profiles and forum posts (MERN STACK).

 ## Quick Start